 Periodontal treatment differs depending on the severity of your gum disease.
 Gingivitis may be resolved with one to two standard dental cleanings and special aftercare.
 You will receive instructions on improving your oral hygiene regimen and keeping gum infection at bay.

 If your gingivitis has progressed to something more serious, we will perform scaling and root planing, also known as a deep cleaning.
 This procedure removes tartar, plaque, bacteria, and other toxins from the diseased area and below the gum line.
 Rough patches on tooth roots are smoothed to make it more difficult for plaque to adhere.
 Scaling and root planing may be accompanied by antibiotic treatments, medicated mouth rinses, a recommended brand of electric toothbrush, or other appropriate products.
+We also offer LANAP, a unique laser periodontal treatment that allows for more a comfortable patient experience.

 Our practice offers LANAP laser-assisted periodontal treatment.
 This makes the removal of infection more comfortable and simple for both dentist and patient.
 Laser treatment is more readily able to access periodontal pockets and other tricky spaces between the teeth and gums.
 Laser periodontal treatment also offers the benefit of briefer healing time.